-COMP1073 Client-Side Scripting 42.0 Hours
+COMP1073 Client-Side Scripting using JavaScript 42.0 Hours

-This course introduces the use of client-side scripting to implement interactive behaviour within the browser environment.
+In this course, students are introduced to client-side scripting to implement interactive behaviour within the browser environment.
 Standard client-side scripting syntax, operations, conditional statements, loops, functions, methods, and objects are examined.
-The course focuses on the manipulation of the standard Document Object Model (DOM).
+Students focus on the manipulation of the standard Document Object Model (DOM).
 Students modify the structure (HTML) and appearance (CSS) of valid web pages and/or interfaces for the purposes of improving the user experience.

 P- COMP1002 Web and Internet Fundamentals